 What have hedge funds been doing with Liberty Broadband Corp (NASDAQ:LBRDA)?

-Due to the fact that Liberty Broadband Corp (NASDAQ:LBRDA) has experienced a decline in interest from hedge fund managers, it’s easy to see that there exists a select few hedgies that decided to sell off their full holdings heading into Q4.
-At the top of the heap, Perella Weinberg Partners sold off the largest stake of all the hedgies watched by Insider Monkey, comprising close to $5.1 million in stock.
-Ken Griffin’s fund, Citadel Investment Group, also dropped its stock, about $0.5 million worth.
-These bearish behaviors are important to note, as aggregate hedge fund interest stayed the same (this is a bearish signal in our experience).
+Because Liberty Broadband Corp (NASDAQ:LBRDA) has faced falling interest from the aggregate hedge fund industry, it’s easy to see that there were a few money managers that slashed their full holdings by the end of the second quarter.
+Interestingly, Dennis Leibowitz’s Act II Capital dropped the largest position of all the hedgies followed by Insider Monkey, totaling close to $5 million in stock.
+Morris Mark’s fund, Mark Asset Management, also said goodbye to its stock, about $4.3 million worth.
+These bearish behaviors are intriguing to say the least, as total hedge fund interest dropped by 4 funds by the end of the second quarter.

 |Ticker||No of HFs with positions||Total Value of HF Positions (x1000)||Change in HF Position|